Cameron Boozer

-Cameron Sikandar Boozer (born July 18, 2007) is an American college basketball player for the Duke Blue Devils of the Atlantic Coast Conference (ACC).
-He played high school basketball at Christopher Columbus High School and was named the boy's Gatorade National Player of the Year in 2023 and 2025, and is the second-overall recruit in the class of 2025.
-He is the son of former Duke Basketball, Olympic Gold Medalist and NBA player Carlos Boozer.
+Cameron Sikander Boozer (born July 18, 2007) is an American professional basketball player for the Memphis Grizzlies of the National Basketball Association (NBA).
+Boozer played college basketball for the Duke Blue Devils.
+He played high school basketball at Christopher Columbus High School and was named the boys' Gatorade National Player of the Year in 2023 and 2025, and is the second-overall recruit in the class of 2025.
+He is the son of former Duke and NBA player Carlos Boozer.
+He was selected third-overall by the Grizzlies in the 2026 NBA draft.

+Early life and family

+Boozer was born on July 18, 2007, in Salt Lake City to then Utah Jazz player Carlos Boozer and his then wife CeCe.
+He grew up in Miami.
+He has a fraternal twin brother, Cayden, a 5-star recruit point guard also playing for Duke Blue Devils men's basketball.
+Boozer and his twin brother were conceived via in vitro fertilization after their older brother, Carmani, was diagnosed with sickle cell anemia; stem cells from the twins' umbilical cord blood were later used in Carmani's treatment.
+Boozer also has a younger sister.

 High school career

 Boozer attended Christopher Columbus High School in Westchester, Florida.
 In his sophomore year, he averaged 21.1 points, 11.3 rebounds, 4.2 assists, and two blocks per game, winning a state championship.
 On March 22, 2023, at the age of 15, Boozer was named the Gatorade National Player of the Year.
+He won the award for a second time during his senior year at the age of 17.
 In addition, he was named Florida Mr. Basketball, and Mr. Basketball USA.

 Boozer was a consensus five-star recruit and one of the top players in the 2025 class, according to major recruiting services, as was his twin brother.
 He and his brother both committed to play college basketball at Duke after considering offers from Miami and Florida.